Understanding Socapex Cabling: 1.5 mm vs 2.5 mm - Which Do You Need?

 If the load is between 10–16 A, you must use 2.5 mm².

-Step 3 - Consider the Cable Length
+Consider the Cable Length

 Longer runs increase voltage drop.
 As a rule of thumb: